-The CDC, FDA and local health departments are investigating a multistate outbreak of lung injury associated with using e-cigarette products.
-As of October 1, 2019 there have been 1,080 lung injury cases associated with using e-cigarettes reported to the CDC from all 50 states, the District of Columbia, and 2 U.S. territories.
+The CDC, FDA and local health departments are investigating a multi-state outbreak of lung injury associated with using e-cigarette products.
+As of February 4, 2020 there have been 2,758 lung injury cases associated with using e-cigarettes reported to the CDC from all 50 states, the District of Columbia, and 2 U.S. territories.
 64 deaths have been confirmed in 28 states and the District of Columbia.

 All patients who have been affected have reported using e-cigarette products.
 Most patients report using THC-containing products.
 Approximately 80% of patients are under 35 years old.